genropy/genropy_saved/docs/genro/bag/bagFromTo.rst

 	The :meth:`toXml` method may receive some optional parameters:

-	- `filename`: the path of the output file.
+	* `filename`: the path of the output file.
 If filename is passed, the method returns None, and creates the file at the correct position.

-	- `encoding`: set the XML encoding (default value is UTF-8).
+	* `encoding`: set the XML encoding (default value is UTF-8).

-	For the complete parameter list, check the method definition (:meth:`toXml`).
+	For the complete parameter list, check the :meth:`toXml` method definition.

 .. _from_XML: